- Home

 Surgery to relieve symptoms

 Blockages of the common bile duct or duodenum are known as obstructions.
-Surgical options for managing these may include:

-- stenting – inserting a small tube into the bile duct or duodenum (this is the most common method)
+stenting | Inserting a small tube into the bile duct or duodenum (this is the most common method). |

-- bypass surgery – connecting the small bowel to the bile duct or gall bladder to redirect the bile around the blockage, and connecting a part of the bowel to the stomach to bypass the duodenum so the stomach can empty properly
+bypass surgery | Connecting the small bowel to the bile duct or gall bladder to redirect the bile around the blockage, and connecting a part of the bowel to the stomach to bypass the duodenum so the stomach can empty properly. |

-- gastroenterostomy – connecting the stomach to the jejunum (middle section of the small bowel)
+gastroenterostomy | Connecting the stomach to the jejunum (middle section of the small bowel). |

-- venting gastrostomy – connecting the stomach to an opening on the abdomen so waste can be collected in a small bag outside the body.
+venting gastrostomy | Connecting the stomach to an opening in the abdomen so waste can be collected in a small bag outside the body. |

 Sometimes the surgeon may have planned to remove a pancreatic tumour but discovers during the surgery that the cancer has spread.
 If the tumour cannot be removed, the surgeon may perform one of the operations listed above to relieve symptoms.